mahouboy23/IB-notes/TOK Essay.md

 - Provide an example of when the most recent natural science evidence did build on previous evidence.

-- Explain how the example supports the counterclaim.
+- Explain how the example supports the counterclaim and relate it to the essay title.

 Paragraph 4 (History Claim):